-The contract with LASD provides for three prepared meals on a daily basis, a menu and a Menu Template Nutrition Summary.
+The contract with LASD provides for three prepared meals daily, a menu and a Menu Template Nutrition Summary.
 A menu posted in the Jail kitchen identifies the food types and quantities to help the Jail Manager determine if Title 15 guidelines are being met.
 The menu and Menu Template Nutrition Summary have been adopted through this Manual for use by the Burbank Jail and are incorporated in Appendix C.